SeaBebop/Splunk-SIEM-Home-Lab/readme.md

 # Atomic Red Team: Threat Simulation and Detection Using Splunk
 This project features splunk detecting malicious activies of a domain joined user in an internal network.
+All logs are CIM compliant and a dashboard was created.
 ### Quick Demo

   <img src="assets/Security_Lab_Demo.gif" />